noir-lang/noir/docs/docs/concepts/foundation/accounts/main.md

 **Every account in Aztec is a smart contract** which defines the rules for whether a transaction is or is not valid.
 This allows implementing different schemes for transaction signing, nonce management, and fee payments.
 However, encryption and nullifying keys, which are specific to private blockchains, are still enshrined at the protocol level.

+In this section, you’ll learn about how Aztec defines AA (account abstraction) and its correlation with encryption keys and nullifying keys.
+We’ll go through:

+- The importance and implications of AA
+- Understanding account contracts and wallets in relation to Aztec
+- Concept of authorization and actions along with encryption
+- The future of fee management in Aztec

 ## Background

 We'll start with the mandatory "what is AA" section that every single article on the topic has, so you can skip this if you're familiar with the topic.

 ### What is account abstraction?

 We'll refer to AA as the _ability to set the validity conditions of a transaction programmatically_ ([source](https://fuel-labs.ghost.io/account-abstraction-for-everyone-else/)).
 [Starknet](https://docs.starknet.io/documentation/architecture_and_concepts/Account_Abstraction/introduction/#account_abstraction) goes one step further and splits AA into three different components:

 - Signature abstraction (defining when a signature is accepted)
 - Fee abstraction (paying fees)
 - Nonce abstraction (replay protection and ordering)